-The app also lets you search with the camera.
-You point your smartphone at the product you like (in person, at a photo of it, etc.) and the app will search manufacturers for something similar.
+But different languages is a problem when you’re dealing with tons of countries.
+So the app lets you search with the camera.
+You point your smartphone at the product you like (in person or at a photo of it) and the app will search manufacturers for similar products.
 I tried this at CES by pointing the camera at a microphone – and I immediately got a list of manufacturers with similar products in China.

-However, the Alibaba.com app had a video call tool with simultaneous translation.
+However, the Alibaba.com app has a video call tool with simultaneous translation.
 I tried it at CES and it worked really well.
 The person I called showed up on my screen and their spoken Mandarin was translated to English text on my screen.
-My English was translated on their screen to English.
+My English was translated on their screen to Mandarin.

 Ok.
 This is the big one.